 This is also related to spending power – motorbikes are much cheaper than cars, so it can be assumed that one who goes for the former would have a lower spending power.
 COE prices are thus set accordingly.

 In line with that, note that the larger your car (denoted by its engine capacity, in “cc”), the more you’ll have to pay for COE.
-A regular sedan that’s below 1600cc would require a lower COE compared to, say, a fancy sports convertible with an engine capacity above 1600cc – this difference in price can range from $2k to as high as $15k.
+A regular sedan that’s below 1600cc would require a lower COE compared to, say, a fancy sports convertible with an engine capacity above 1600cc – this difference in price can go as high as $15,000.

 The open category, which allows you to choose any type of car, always costs the most – usually about a few hundred to a thousand dollars more than that of Cat B (cars above 1600cc).
 Understandably so, because they give you the best freedom of choice, with fewer bidders to compete with.